Archive 8 Statistics All Parents of Special Needs Kids Should Know

 A kid with multiple disabilities has more than one of the above-mentioned conditions.
 When having multiple special needs, a personal program has to be designed for the combination of disabilities.

-In the infographic below the percentage of United States children aged 3-17 years diagnosed with a developmental disability is shown.
+In the infographic below, the percentage of United States students aged 3-17 years diagnosed with a developmental disability is shown.

 Percentage of United States children aged 3-17 years diagnosed with a developmental disability is shown.